Aortic valve disease

 - Inflammation of the lining of the heart's chambers and valves, called endocarditis.
 This life-threatening condition is usually caused by infection.
 It can damage the aortic valve.

 - History of radiation therapy to the chest.
 Some types of cancer are treated with radiation therapy.
-Symptoms of heart valve disease may not be noticed until many years after radiation therapy is received.
+Symptoms of aortic valve disease may not be noticed until many years after radiation therapy is received.

 - Other health conditions.
 Chronic kidney disease, lupus and Marfan syndrome, a connective tissue disease, can increase the risk of aortic stenosis or regurgitation.